TL;DR

 - Not a Standard Feature: DOC is becoming less common and is rarely offered to drivers under 25.

-- Third-Party Only: Even when included, DOC cover is almost always third-party only.
-This means if you crash a friend's car, the insurance will cover damage to others, but not to the car you are driving.
+- Third-Party Only: Even when included, DOC cover is usually third-party only.
+This means if you crash a friend's car, the insurance may cover damage to others, but not to the car you are driving.

-- Strict Conditions Apply: The other car must have its own insurance policy in place, you must have the owner's permission, and it doesn't cover vans or certain high-performance vehicles.
+- Strict Conditions Apply: The other car must have its own insurance policy in place, you should consider whether you may need to have the owner's permission, and it doesn't cover vans or certain high-performance vehicles.

 Maintenance and Roadworthiness